All Episodes

 We have full coverage of all of this tonight.

-News and information, I promise you're not going to get anywhere else.
+I promise you're not going to get anywhere else.

-All right, as we continue wrapping up here with Sarah Carter, Sidney Powell, and David Schoen, as we discuss Robert Muller and his team, President Obama doing nothing as it relates, even though he was warned years earlier.
+All right, as we continue wrapping up here with Sarah Carter, Sidney Powell, and David Schoen, as we discuss Robert Mueller and his team, President Obama doing nothing as it relates, even though he was warned years earlier.

 How does this all wrap up, Sarah?